hydro

 Example

-(static) InfHorton(params) → {Number}
+(static) InfHorton(params, args, data) → {Number}

-Calculates infiltration using the Horton model Reference: https://www.egr.msu.edu/classes/ce421/lishug/text%20book.pdf
+Calculates infiltration using the Horton model.
+Reference: https://www.egr.msu.edu/classes/ce421/lishug/text%20book.pdf

 Parameters: